 100% of all donations reach Haiti.
-Mercy & Sharing's Board of Directors contribute in excess of 100% of all U.S. administrative costs.
+Mercy & Sharing's Board of Directors contribute in excess of 100% of all U.S. admin costs.

-Mercy & Sharing employs hundreds of locals and believes their orphans are the future of Haiti.
+Mercy & Sharing employs hundreds of local Haitian men and women, and believes their orphans are the future of Haiti.

 1994–201420 years and counting and still ever true to our mission of mercy in Haiti.
 Mercy & Sharing, a registered 501c3 non-profit, started in 1994 and we are on a mission of mercy to educate the forgotten, feed the hungry, house the neglected, show mercy and dignity to the abused, and empower a new generation to hope and sustainability.

 The inspiring story of how one woman's message of hope and opportunity will change the lives of an entire generation.